-- Outcomes: (a) The centre was thanked for reporting this matter but the awarding body considered that the centre had dealt with the matter appropriately in rejecting the submitted work.
-The centre was reminded that any consequences for the candidate arising from the submission of a plagiarised piece of coursework before it was authenticated are an internal disciplinary matter. - (b) A second piece of work submitted by the centre on behalf of the candidate was accepted.
+- (a) The centre was thanked for reporting this matter.
+The awarding body concluded that the centre had dealt with the matter appropriately in rejecting the submitted work.
+The centre was reminded that any consequences for the candidate arising from the submission of a plagiarised piece of controlled assessment before it was authenticated were an internal disciplinary matter. - (b) A second piece of work submitted by the centre on behalf of the candidate was accepted.